AjayaRamachandran/symphony/README.md

 - **React on the Front-End:** Symphony uses a conventional React component structure for handling all the frontend logic of the Project Manager.
 We build with **Vite** for rapid hot-swapping, which accelerated dev time.

 - **Electron as the RT Environment:** Simple, and avoids the complexities of config needed for "faster" frameworks.
-Fast debugging with the native browser DevTools window were really useful for fast testing.
+Fast debugging with the native browser DevTools window were really useful for quick testing.

 - **Node for the Backend:** This is really as a sub-layer of Electron, which interfaces with Node's IPC renderer to handle file management and state logic of the Project Manager.